Skip to main content

 When You Need ARC Approval First

 If the violation is that your fence was never approved — or you need to install a new one to comply — you must go through the Architectural Review Committee before building.
+Missing that step entirely, rather than just missing a spec, is its own category of citation — see our ARC violation guide if you skipped submission altogether rather than getting a color or material wrong.
 To avoid delay:

 1. Pull the fence specifications from your CC&Rs and architectural guidelines (allowed material, height, color, style).